LATIN STYLISTIC STUDIES

 A. Lunelli (edited by), La lingua poetica latina, Bologna: Pàtron, 1988.

-Readings and texts recommended over the course of the lectures.
+Readings and texts will be provided over the course of the lectures.

 Classroom lectures and exercises plus weekly tutorials.